BU-CS320/Fall-2018/assignments/week1/lab1/README.md

   * run the tests by running ```cabal test```
   * make a commit by typing ```git commit -a -m "my first commit"``` into the console
   * submit your work by typing ```git push```
+  * check that you can see your solutions on the website for your private repo

 ## A Quick Survey